Financial Support - University of Houston

 Website: www.krellinst.org/csgf

-The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program was established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing technical degrees in science, technology, engineering and mathematics (STEM) disciplines.
+The Science, Mathematics And Research for Transformation (SMART) Scholarship-for-Service Program was established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing technical degrees in science, technology, engineering and mathematics (STEM) disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DoD facilities.

 Who: Applicants must be citizens of the U.S., Australia, Canada, New Zealand, or the United Kingdom at time of application, 18 years of age or older, able to participate in summer internships at DoD laboratories, willing to accept post-graduate employment with the DoD, in good standing with a minimum cumulative GPA of 3.0 on a 4.0 scale (as calculated by the SMART application), and pursuing an undergraduate or graduate degree in one of the STEM disciplines.